CHICKEN SOUP ESSAYS: WRITE & RECEIVE PERSONAL FEEDBACK by Kandace Chapple

 COURSE DESCRIPTION: Have you ever wanted to see your essay in a Chicken Soup for the Soul book?
 (Who hasn’t!)
 It might be their book on dogs, angels, grandmas, kids or cats...
 Chicken Soup for the Soul always has a rotating list of themes for their next book – and your essay could be included!

-In this class, we will talk about guidelines, tone and voice, and students will write essays to submit to Chicken Soup’s latest upcoming themes (they have several themes with a submission deadline of Aug.
-31 – this is a perfect time to take class with a hot and heavy deadline on our hands, LOL!)
+In this class, we will talk about guidelines, tone and voice, and students will write essays to submit to Chicken Soup’s latest upcoming themes (they have several themes with a submission deadline coming up – a perfect time to take this class and work toward a deadline.)
 It’s time to go for it!

 We all have a story to tell and Chicken Soup thrives on the everyday stories of everyday lives.
 The instructor will share how she has had a couple stories published about her (wayward) dog, Cookie, along with a story on her first Christmas without her mother (and the 250 gifts under the tree, or so her dad claimed!)